 1/60 to 1/30 to 1/15 to 1/8 doubles the light three times (3 stop)

-One last thought for the photographers.
-10-stop filters are not cheap, but fortunately they are not necessary to achieve your creative goals.
-You can shoot on overcast days at the beginning or end of the day when there is considerably less sunlight.
-In the evening, twilight is a beautiful time to capture these long exposure water scenes.
-It also helps to set the ISO to its lowest setting (typically 100) and close the aperture a bit more (going from f8 to f16 cuts the light in half two times or 2 stops) to help you push that shutter speed into your creative zone.
+One last thought -10-stop filters are not cheap, but fortunately they are not always necessary to achieve your creative goals.
+The Lake Superior shots above were taken at midday when sunlight is at its fullest.
+It would have been impossible to achieve the long exposure effect without a 10-stop filter.
+However, shooting just before sunrise or after sunset (during the blue hour) when there is considerably less sunlight will remove the need for a filter.
+It also helps to set the ISO to its lowest setting (typically 50 or 100) and close the aperture (from f8 to f16 cuts the light in half two times or 2 stops) to help you push that shutter speed into your creative zone.

 Thanks for looking on and if you are interested in receiving tutorials in Photoshop or individualized workshops in the field, please check out my website and feel free to contact me at email@example.com.